ondemandenv/.github/profile/README.md

 ## Philosophy & Goals

-1) Domain Driven Design to abstract/model the truth to loosely coupled app/services and underlying platforms.
+1) Domain Driven Design to abstract/model the truth from SDLC operational tasks into a platforms.
-    1) Infra as code managing dependencies among multiple versioned services and platform, also all app/services' lifecycle.
+    1) Infra as code managing dependencies among multiple versioned services and the platform, also all app/services' SDLC lifecycle.
     2) Code generated repeatable & REPLACEABLE & interchangeable environments.
         1) IMMUTABLE for tagging